 5. Releasing Ceremony

 Releasing ceremonies are fun traditions to do on the Winter Solstice.
-Some people like to release their intentions for the coming year while others like to release regrets, disappointments, and failures of the current year as a symbolic way to have a clean state in the coming year.
+Some people like to release their intentions for the coming year while others like to release regrets, disappointments, and failures of the current year as a symbolic way to have a clean slate in the coming year.

 There are different ways to do releasing ceremonies.
 The simplest is to hand out slips of paper and pencils, write what you want to release in the coming year on the paper, and burn it.
 This can be a great visual, and it can really help to clear your head and assess your priorities.
-Besides, writing out things that are negative or burdensome—things that you normally wouldn’t share with others and burning it to symbolically release it, can have a positive effect on a person’s emotional health.
+Besides, writing out things that are negative or burdensome—things that you normally wouldn’t share with others and burning them to symbolically release them—can have a positive effect on a person’s emotional health.

 A more traditional way to do a releasing ceremony is to use a yule log.
 On the day of the Winter Solstice (or Christmas Eve if you’re burning it then), with friends or family gathered, pieces of bark are stripped from the log and intentions you have for the coming year or anything negative that you want to let go of are written on the inner bark of the wood.
 Next, burn the log while everyone is present.